Digital Donor Stewardship: 4 Tactics to Build Better Relationships Online

 - It builds a sense of community and your supporters get to “meet” the other people involved in your organization.

-- It shows your entire community that you value and appreciate donors in general, even if everyone won’t be individually featured.
+- It shows your entire community that you value and appreciates donors in general, even if everyone won’t be individually featured.

 - It’s entertaining!
 We would be nothing if it weren’t for our people – and I’m sure your donors have some interesting stories.
 Ask them questions, and feature those stories.